Transverse Spin Structure Function g2(x, Q2 ) in the Valon model: A brief review of spin structure functions in the valon model

 \section{A brief review of spin structure functions in the valon model}

-The valon model is a phenomenological model, originally proposed by R. C. Hwa, \cite{6} in early 80's.
-It was improved later by Hwa \cite{7} and Others \cite{8,9,10,11,12,13}, and extended to the polarized cases \cite {14,15,16,17}.
-In this model a hadron is viewed as three (two) constituent quark like objects, called valon.
+The valon model is a phenomenological model, originally proposed by R. C. Hwa, \cite{Hwa1} in early 80's to provide a bridge between the naive quark model and the partonic structure of the hadrons.
+The model had many successes.
+It was improved later by Hwa \cite{Hwa2} and Others \cite{Altarelli,Arash1,Arash2,Arash3,Arash4,Arash5}.
+It was further extended to include the polarized cases \cite {Arash6,Arash7,Arash8,Arash9}.
+The model views a hadron as three (two) constituent quark like objects called valons.
 Each valon is defined to be a dressed valence quark with its own cloud of sea quarks and gluons.
 The dressing processes are described by QCD.
-The structure of a valon is resolved at high $Q^2$.
-At low $Q^2$, the internal structure of the valons can not be resolved and they behave as constituent quarks of the hadron.
-In this model the polarized parton distribution in a polarized hadron is given by:
+At high enough $Q^2$ values the structure of a valon can be resolved, but At low $Q^2$ values, the internal structure of the valon cannot be resolved and it behave as a constituent quarks of the hadron.\\ In valon model the polarized parton distributions of a polarized hadron are given by the following convolution integral :

-where $\delta G_{\it{valon}}^{h}(y)$ is the helicity distribution of the valon in the hosting hadron; in other words, it is the probability of finding a polarized valon inside the polarized hadron.
-The $Q^2$ dependence of $\delta G_{\it{valon}}^{h}(y)$ in the next to leading order is very marginal.
-Moreover, it is independent of the nature of the prob.
-The term $ \delta q_{{i}}^{\it{valon}}(x/y,Q^2)$ in Eq.
-(1) is the polarized parton distribution inside a valon.
-These polarized parton distribution functions (PPDFs) are governed by the DGLAP evolution equations.
-The polarized hadron structure functions are obtained via a convolution integral as follows:
+where $\delta G_{\it{valon}}^{h}(y)$ is the valon helicity distribution in the hosting hadron; that is, it is the probability of finding a polarized valon inside the polarized hadron.
+In the Next-to-Leading order, $\delta G_{\it{valon}}^{h}(y)$ marginally depends on $Q^2$.
+These distributions are shown in (Fig.1).

+The term $ \delta q_{{i}}^{\it{valon}}(x/y,Q^2)$ in Eq.(\ref{deltaq}) is the polarized parton distribution (PPDFs) inside a valon and are obtained from the solutions of DGLAP evolution equations in the valon.
+Now, using the convolution integral, one can obtain the polarized hadron structure functions as follows:

+where $g^{\it{valon}}_{1}(\frac{x}{y}, Q^{2})$ is the polarized structure function of the valon.
+The details of actual calculations are given in \cite{Arash6,Arash8}.
+In short, the following two steps lead us to both the polarized PPDFs and polarized nucleon structure functions: \begin{itemize} \item Calculate the PPDFs in the valon using DGLAP equations; \item With a phenomenological approach, the helicity distributions of the valons in a nucleon is obtained. then, they are used in Eqs.(\ref{deltaq}) and (\ref{gone})to get the polarized parton distribution functions (PPDFs) and the polarized nucleon structure up to $Q^2=10^7 GeV^2$;